Jo's Speaking

 and fostering "community" strategies for achieving best health outcomes.

-The mission of Bridges is to raise awareness of the threats to health care access and to implement strategies that benefit both individuals and their "communities," whether that is a small town, a faith-based organization, a retirement village, a neighborhood, an advocacy group, a business or an extended family.
+Jo Kline has now incorporated her unique expertise in demographics, the health care workforce and health literacy into an innovative initiative, through Bridges to Health Care AccessJo raises awareness of the threats to health care access and the crucial strategies that benefit both individuals and their "communities," whether a small town, a faith-based organization, a retirement village, a neighborhood, an advocacy group, a business or an extended family.

 Learn about the Bridges to Health Care Access initiative through one or more of Jo's info-packed presentations:

-Jo has a fix for health care's broken supply chain and she's ready to talk!
-If your organization or community gathering wants to host a thought-provoking and informative program, look no further than Jo's introductory presentation.
-Jo shares facts—not speculation—on patients’ and providers’ aging demographics, critical shortages plaguing the health care workforce and leaders’ failures to acknowledge this crisis.
-Then she introduces the key elements of her innovative initiative, Bridges to Health Care Access, with straightforward examples of how individuals and their “communities” can work to access health care and achieve best health outcomes.
+If your organization or community gathering seeks a thought-provoking and informative program, look no further than Jo's introductory presentation.
+Jo shares the facts of aging demographics, dwindling human and financial resources and leadership's failures to acknowledge this crisis.
+With straightforward examples of how individuals and their “communities” can work to access health care and achieve best health outcomes, Jo introduces the key elements of her innovative initiative, Bridges to Health Care Access

 _______________________

 Jo Kline is an attorney, a thought leader on health care access and founder of the Iowa Institute for Health Literacy.
-She began researching, writing and speaking about health care advocacy and patient safety over 20 years ago while serving as volunteer chair of Iowa’s largest hospice.
+She began researching, writing and speaking about health care advocacy and patient safety 25 years ago while serving as volunteer chair of Iowa’s largest hospice.
 Jo is a frequent contributor to print and online media, including her Des Moines Register 12-part series, “Health Literacy 101.”
 Her two most recent books, PATIENT OR PAWN?
 Epic fails in health care, the approaching perfect storm and strategies for self-preservation and The 60-Minute Guide to Health Literacy are reader-friendly and data-rich guides to patient advocacy and empowerment.

 One-sheet for Jo Kline, J.D.